JFfarrell/summerProject/django_graphQL/bus_routes/README.md

 `migrations/`
 Contains a record of migrations applied by Django to the bus_routes schema.

+`weather/`
+Data parsing function for provision of current weather information to be sent to the front-end.

 `admin.py`
 Creates functionality for this app at localhost:8000/admin (login required).